Los Angeles Amputation Injury Lawyer

 Damages Recoverable for Amputation Injuries

-The economic damages involved in an amputation caused by negligence include medical bills, prosthetic limbs, physical therapy, rehabilitation, lost income, and lost wages.
+The economic damages involved in an amputation caused by negligence include medical bills, prosthetic limbs, physical therapy, rehabilitation, lost income, and wages.
 Our amputation accident lawyers in Los Angeles are here to offer legal advice, and help you recover from your loss.

 Contact Pollard | Bailey for Los Angeles Amputation Injury Representation